onzfonz/comp227/src/content/0/en/part0d.md

 export NVM_SYMLINK_CURRENT=true
 ```

-The above command creates a ***symbolic link*** where WebStorm can find the version of node we are using.
+The above command creates a ***symbolic link*** where WebStorm can find the version of Node we are using.
 Then, type:

 ```bash